DaveBenham/VenomModules/README.md

 A pair of yellow lights indicate the current routing configuration.
 A yellow light glowing to the left of the PROB knob indicates a no-swap configuration.
 A glowing yellow light to the right indicates a swap configuration.

 The yellow lights only monitor a single channel - by default they monitor channel one.
 The context menu has a Monitor Channel option to switch to a different channel.
 If the monitored channel is Off, or greater than the number of coin flip channels, then the yellow lights will remain dark - no monitoring will be done.

+### Anti-Pop Switching
+By default Bernoulli Switch is configured for switching gates or CV signals.
+If your inputs are audio signals, then you may experience unwanted audio pops with each switch.
+The audio pops may be eliminated by activating the "Anti-Pop Switching" option in the module context menu.
+The pops are eliminated by employing a slewed cross fade, which is probably not appropriate for CV signals - So only use this option when sending audio signals to the inputs.
+A small LED between the OUTPUT ports glows green when Anti-Pop Switching is in effect.

+### Factory Presets
+The following factory presets are available that emulate the four configurations available to the Mutable Instruments Branches module:
+- Bernoulli Gate - Sends triggering gate to A or B
+- Latched Bernoulli Gate - Sends constant 10V to either A or B
+- Latched Toggled Bernoulli Gate - Toggles constant 10V between A and B
+- Toggled Bernoulli Gate - Toggles triggering gate between A and B

 ### Bypass Behavior
 If Bernoulli Switch is bypassed then the A input is passed unchanged to the A output, and likewise the B input to the B output.
 However, the A input is not normalled to the TRIG input while bypassed.